 Easy Air Fryer Whole Chicken Recipe

-- 1/4 cup butter melted but not hot
+- 1/4 cup butter or olive oil melted but not hot

 - Remove the chicken from the refrigerator 30 minutes before cooking.